Tornadosky/snake-bot/README.md

 - **Copperheads**.

 It can also determine the absence of a snake in the image.
 The selected 3 types of snakes are the most common in Belarus and neighbouring countries.

+Telegram bot is accessible [here](https://t.me/aka_snake_bot).
+To test it out you need to send an image (not file, but an image).
+The bot will respond with the predicted result.